jgoizueta/nio/README.txt

 ===Conversions

 Accurate conversion between numerical types can be performed with Nio.convert.
-It takes three arguments: the value to convert, the class to convert it to (Float,BigDecimal, Integer or Rational) and the conversion mode, either :exact, which is..., well, quite exact, and :approx which tries to find a simpler value (e.g. 0.1 rather than 0.10000000000000001...) within the accuray of the original value.
+It takes three arguments: the value to convert, the class to convert it to (Float, BigDecimal, Flt::Num, Integer or Rational) and the conversion mode, either :exact, which is..., well, quite exact, and :approx which tries to find a simpler value (e.g. 0.1 rather than 0.10000000000000001...) within the accuray of the original value.
 The :approx mode may be pretty slow in some cases.